ScottLogic/blog/_posts/2023-12-18-software-development-ai-wins-the-race.md

 With Copilot our team found that they could easily steer and prompt the tool, using understanding from similar experiences (e.g. other languages) to rapidly complete the task.

-> I had no experience with my chosen implementation method (Python Flask).
-GitHub Copilot generated appropriately-attributed methods with skeleton code for each endpoint that I required, probably more quickly than I could have done through reading the documentation. - Paul Edwin
+> ”I had no experience with my chosen implementation method (Python Flask).
+GitHub Copilot generated appropriately-attributed methods with skeleton code for each endpoint that I required, probably more quickly than I could have done through reading the documentation.” - Paul Edwin

-> Someone who knows Java but not C# will be able to give specific language-agnostic instructions to CoPilot and it should be able to translate them into code without problems. - Fanis Vlachos
+> ”Someone who knows Java but not C# will be able to give specific language-agnostic instructions to CoPilot and it should be able to translate them into code without problems.” - Fanis Vlachos

-> It is exceptionally valuable when you lack language experience, as it significantly reduces the time spent on coding. - Xin Chen
+> ”It is exceptionally valuable when you lack language experience, as it significantly reduces the time spent on coding.” - Xin Chen

 ChatGPT is equally useful in unfamiliar environments, but the approach is a little different.
 The conversational nature of this tool means that it provides much more detail, explaining the code that it presents to you.
 It doesn’t just help you get the job done, it teaches you.

-> With no knowledge of the language I used, ChatGPT helped me understand creating a skeleton for me and also explaining what I am doing. - Archana Pandit.
+> ”With no knowledge of the language I used, ChatGPT helped me understand creating a skeleton for me and also explaining what I am doing.” - Archana Pandit.

 ### GenAI tools, especially ChatGPT, are a great support for learning

 The power of ChatGPT as a tool to assist learning was echoed by many of the people who participated in the study.

-> You can copy and paste a chunk of code into ChatGPT and ask it what's wrong with it, or what can be improved - it explains what code means really well and I think that's really good for learning - Katie Davis
+> ”You can copy and paste a chunk of code into ChatGPT and ask it what's wrong with it, or what can be improved - it explains what code means really well and I think that's really good for learning” - Katie Davis

 This also shows the versatility of ChatGPT, it can create code, debug code, explain code, refactor code and much more.
 Whereas Copilot simply emits code.

 This difference should come with a word of warning, because Copilot doesn’t explain itself, it is perhaps not the best tool for learning a new language.
 Regardless of which GenAI tool you are using, you have to be able to critique the code that they create.

-> With little or no experience in a language it is not possible to evaluate the code suggested by GitHub Copilot, “using GitHub Copilot isn't going to substitute for learning the language from conventional textbooks and tutorials.
+> ”With little or no experience in a language it is not possible to evaluate the code suggested by GitHub Copilot, “using GitHub Copilot isn't going to substitute for learning the language from conventional textbooks and tutorials.
 In fact, I'm not convinced using GitHub Copilot is a good way to learn the language at all.
 The next time I'm trying to learn a new programming language, I suspect I'll turn GitHub Copilot off.” - Joe Carstairs.

 ### The tools can be too fast

 One unexpected piece of feedback we received was about these tools being too fast, especially Copilot.
 It churns out suggestions which can be a few lines of code, or much more, almost every second.
 This applies an additional cognitive load on the developer and can disrupt their chain of thought.

-> Some blocks of apparently useful code were generated without my having to type.
+> ”Some blocks of apparently useful code were generated without my having to type.
 Because the project was small, it was possible to check this quickly.
-A larger project or library would be less easy to work with, and I'd be scared to run without tests. - Phoebe Smith
+A larger project or library would be less easy to work with, and I'd be scared to run without tests.” - Phoebe Smith

 Given that Copilot is marketed as a ‘programming pair’, it is something of an over-active and chatty co-worker at times!

 Regardless of how fast or how accurate the suggestions are, almost everyone acknowledged the important point that while the GenAI tool suggested the code, it’s ultimately your code once you accept it.
 Your name on the commit, your name when someone runs git blame.

-> I find every information taken from ChatGPT must be validated unless I am only using it to remind me something I already know.” - Fanis Vlachos
+> ”I find every information taken from ChatGPT must be validated unless I am only using it to remind me something I already know.” - Fanis Vlachos

 ### Making the most of these tools is a learning curve